Azranus/justmysocks/en.md

 * <a href="#user-content-just6"> How to use `Just My Socks` </a>

 `Just My Socks` is currently a very hot `Shadowsocks/V2ray` service provider, officially launched by the [BandwagonHost](https://bandwagonhost.com/aff.php?aff=71195), each service provides multiple lines, including Los Angeles, London, and Hong Kong routes.
 The biggest advantage of `Just My Socks` is to ensure that the IP is not blocked.
 If the IP is blocked, it will automatically replace the new available IP to the user.
-For friends who just need to look over YouTube, use ChatGPT, or access Google and Google Scholar, `Just My Socks` is a very suitable choice.
+For friends who just need to look over YouTube, use ChatGPT, ClaudeCode, Gemini, or access Google and Google Scholar, `Just My Socks` is a very suitable choice.

 ## <span id = "user-content-just1"> <span id = "just_my_socks"> I. Introduction to `Just My Socks` </span> </span>